jmpsec/osctrl/frontend/README.md

 ## 🤔 What is the frontend?

-The **osctrl frontend** is the modern operator UI for managing environments, nodes, queries, carves, tags, users, and settings through `osctrl-api`.
+The **osctrl frontend** is the modern operator UI for managing environments, nodes, node console sessions, queries, saved queries, carves, tags, users, settings, and optional posture data through `osctrl-api`.

 ### 🚀 Why it exists